wlsf82/multiple-environments-with-different-values/README.md

 Or run `npm run cy:open:gray` to open Cypress in interactive mode and run the tests against the gray environment.

+### Both blue and gray

+Run `npm test` (or `npm t` for the short version) to run the tests in headless mode against both the blue and gray environments.

 ## Support this project

 If you want to support this project, leave a ⭐.